-© 2021 GN Hearing A/S. All rights reserved.
-Apple. the Apple logo, iPhone, iPad, iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
+© 2022 GN Hearing Care Corporation, All rights reserved, Beltone is a trademark of GN Hearing Care Corporation, Apple, the Apple logo, iPhone, iPad, iPod touch, and Apple Watch are trademarks of Apple Inc.. registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc., registered in the US and other countries.
 Android, Google Play and the Google Play logo are trademarks of Google LLC.
-The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc.
+The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG.
+Inc.